 This comforting tomato lentil soup is a simple and wholesome recipe made with hearty lentils, diced tomatoes, and a blend of flavorful, nutritious vegetables.
 Perfect for chilly days, it's an easy way to warm up and enjoy a cozy, satisfying meal!

 Simmer.
-Pour the liquids into the pot, then add the lentils and dried herbs.
-Stir, cover, and let the soup simmer for 30-40 minutes until the lentils are tender and the soup has thickened.
+Pour in the vegetable broth and diced tomatoes, then add the lentils, dried thyme, and bay leaves.
+Stir everything together, bring the soup to a boil, then reduce the heat to low.
+Cover the pot and let the soup simmer for 30-40 minutes until the lentils are fully tender and the soup has naturally thickened.

 Tips & Notes